-The strategy of the Government of Rwanda (GoR) is to know how much geothermal potential is available for the country to meet its energy demand.
-This step will be implemented by analysing in detail the previous exploration work and identifying the gaps to design a new exploration programme for Rwanda geothermal resources.
+The current strategy of the Government of Rwanda (GoR) is to know how much geothermal potential is available for the country to meet its energy demand.
+This step will be implemented by analysing in detail the previous exploration work, identifying the gaps, carrying out detailed surface exploration in all potential prospects in order to rank them and finally exploration drilling to prove the existence of the resource.